Anthony9811/AutomationExercise_SeleniumTests/README.md

 * `src/main/java/data`: Contains Data Objects (POJOs) (e.g., `UserInformation.java`).
 These models cleanly pass structured test data to the Page Objects.
 * `src/test/java/tests`: Contains the TestNG test classes.
 These define the high-level test logic and assertions.
 * `pom.xml`: Defines all project dependencies and build settings.
 ## ⚙️ Test Automation Concepts Demonstrated
-This framework implements several key concepts for building stable and professional test suites:

-### Data Management & Design
-* **Data Objects (POJOs)**: Utilized custom classes (e.g., UserInformation) to separate test data from test logic.
-This makes test methods clean and readable.

-### Stability & Robustness
-* **Explicit Waits** (`WebDriverWait`): Used to prevent flaky tests by ensuring elements are present, visible, or clickable before interaction.
-* **Advanced Element Handling**: `JavascriptExecutor` is implemented to run scripts (like scrolling an element into view) to bypass common `ElementClickInterceptedException` errors and handle elements initially outside the viewport.

-### Flow Control & Isolation
-* **Setup Assertions** (@`BeforeMethod`): The critical "Verify home page is visible" prerequisite is executed and asserted within a `@BeforeMethod` setup.
-If this setup fails, subsequent tests are automatically **skipped** (not failed), ensuring test isolation and preventing cascading failures.

-## ⚙️ Test Automation Concepts Demonstrated
 The framework showcases stability and professional design through the following techniques: